yumauri/effector-storage/README.md

 persist({ store: $counter, key: 'counter' })

 // if your storage has a name
-// (set manually of using `effector/babel-plugin`)
+// (which was set manually or using `effector/babel-plugin`)
 // you can omit `key` field - name will be used instead persist({ store: $counter })
 ```

-Stores, persisted to `localStorage`, are automatically synced between two (or more) windows/tabs.
-Also, they are synced between instances, so if you will persist two stores in the same key — each store will receive updates from another one.
+Stores, persisted in `localStorage`, are automatically synced between two (or more) windows/tabs.
+Also, they are synced between instances, so if you will persist two stores with the same key — each store will receive updates from another one.

 ### with [sessionStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage)